StroCOMP: Strong Coupling of Organic Molecules and Plasmons

 7.

-Uncoupled Dark States Can Inherit Polaritonic Properties (
+Uncoupled Dark States Can Inherit Polaritonic Properties (PDF)

 C. Gonzalez-Ballestero, J. Feist, E. Gonzalo Badía, E. Moreno, and F. J. Garcia-Vidal